Radityofajar/Wicom_woojoo/README.md

     -> model initialization parameter: to use what kind of model needed and also how you want to retrain it.
   Step 3: Run the postproc.py program
+    -> Parameters
+      1. Status: The systems condition. the value whether normal(1) or abnormal(-1)
+      2. Anomaly score: How likely the value to be normal or abnormal.
+When it closer to -1, then it is likely to be abnormal and vice versa.

 #### Sliding window
 Parameter: batch_size and train_number